 Flash Flood Watch from FRI 7:38 PM CDT until SAT 9:00 AM CDT

-Flash Flood Watch from FRI 7:38 PM CDT until SAT 9:00 AM CDTNew

 Issued by National Weather Service – LaCrosse, WI